 A typical inspection should take 2 to 3 hours to complete.
 This can vary, given the current condition and size of the home, the accessibility of mechanical systems, and so on.
 As a courtesy to sellers, we recommend that they be informed of the time frame in a pre-purchase home inspection situation.

 We inspect the major systems of the house.
 These include but are not limited to the Roof, Exterior, Attic, Structure, Electrical, Heating, Cooling, Plumbing, Insulation, and Interior.
 Our goal is to identify any existing major problems that would affect a typical buyer's decision to purchase.

 Our typical fee for an inspection is mostly based on square footage in addition to other factors such as age, condition and accessibility factors that are unique to each home.
-Typical inspection fees start at $300 for smaller houses and $250 for small condos.
+Typical inspection fees start at $350 for smaller houses and $300 for small condos depending on other factors such as garage space and if it is connected to other units or standalone.
 It is always more cost effective to get the inspection along with a radon test and wood destroying insect inspection as the discounts on the package reduce to total by roughly $100-$200.
 If you are comparing home inspection firms, the fee charged should not be the deciding factor unless the level of service offered is identical.
 Remember, you are considering a major purchase and your choice of home inspector should be based on getting the best value, not just the best price.
 We are very experienced and have a large variety of technology available to help determine causes of moisture, foundation issues and other serious issues.
 Ask about our current discounts and incentives for veterans and first responders.
 Package discounts are available for all clients.